crazyideas/ChattaKit/README.md

 ChattaKit
 =========
-ChattaKit Objective-C library that enables Apps to send and receive text and instant messages.
+ChattaKit is an Objective-C library that enables OS X and iOS Apps to send and receive text and instant messages.